-Sometimes simply going outside and feeling the wind and the sun against your skin is enough to pull you out of your head.
+Sometimes, simply going outside and feeling the wind and the sun against your skin is enough to pull you out of your head.
 Try going for a short walk.
-If you have a pet, take them along with you and notice how happy they are to be with you walking.
-Pets have such a wonderful way of grounding us and reminding us of the little pleasures of life.
+If you have a pet, take them along with you and notice how happy they are to be walking with you.
+Pets have such a wonderful way of grounding and reminding us of the little pleasures of life.

 38. Allow yourself to feel whatever you’ve locked away

 Depression is often the result of shutting away and numbing too many emotions for too long.
 Little by little, try to release the emotions buried within you.
-Express how you feel through artwork, journaling, sports, dance, or whatever moves you.
-Remember to stay connected to your breath as you allow the emotions to bubble up and release.
+Express how you feel through art therapy, journaling, sports, dance, or whatever moves you.
+Remember to stay connected to your breath or body as you allow the emotions to bubble up and release.

 39. Accept the inevitability of change

-Is resistance to change causing you grief?
-Sometimes we develop depression because we are so resistant to the transience of life.
+Is resistance to change causing you complex grief?
+Sometimes we develop depression because we’re so resistant to the transience of life.
 We desperately want everything to stay the same because it provides us with a sense of comfort and safety.
-But when things change, we become terrified and numb ourselves to avoid our fear.
+And when things change, we become terrified and numb ourselves to avoid our fear.
 Please know that it’s okay to feel scared.
 We all feel that way.
-Accepting that change is inevitable can also be very liberating: how dead and boring would life be if everything always remained the same forever?
-Change is what makes life so alive and vibrant.
+Accepting that change is inevitable can also be very liberating.
+For example, how dead and boring would life be if everything always remained the same forever?
+Change is what makes life feel so alive and vibrant.
 Sometimes a simple shift in perception is all we need.

 40. Name your thoughts